 - Treat your relationships with care: Think about how you treat the people you care about.
 Never get tired of doing the right thing for loved ones.
 (2 Thes 3:13 “…never tire of doing what is right.”)
 Be sure to give time and attention to those that are precious to you.
 What you sow into relationships will be exactly what you harvest.
 (Gal 6:7 MSG ”What a person plants, he will harvest.
 So let’s not allow ourselves to get fatigued doing good.
 At the right time we will harvest a good crop if we don’t give up, or quit.”)
 Watch out when you have strong opinions about other people, you may be wrong and regret your behavior later.
 Matt 27:3 LB “About that time Judas, who betrayed him, when he saw that Jesus had been condemned to die, changed his mind and deeply regretted what he had done, and brought back the money to the chief priests and other Jewish leaders.”

 - Cultivate forward thinking and living in the present.
-Thought patterns become habitual, so develop a way of thinking that is focused on the present strategies you are taking, rather than past mistakes and “if only…” thought processes.
-Look at the big picture of your life in Jesus, which He gave purpose and value and live it to the full.
+Thought patterns become habitual, so develop a way of thinking that is focused on the present strategies you are taking and the future, rather than past mistakes and “if only…” thought processes.
+Look at the big picture of your life from Jesus’ perspective, which He gave purpose and value to and choose to live it to the full.
 “Jesus said, “No procrastination.
 No backward looks.
 You can’t put God’s kingdom off till tomorrow.
 Seize the day.””
 Luke 9:62 MSG

 - Re-evaluate your life and relationships.
 Have a good look at yourself, how you behave, your values etc. and make adjustments according to the Word of God.
 Make every effort to live right according to the Word of God.
 Also evaluate the relationships in your life.
 Are they relationships that encourage you to hold onto God and move forward, or do they influence and impact your life in such a way to prevent you from going forward.